American Airlines Flight 77: Hijacking

+Boston Center had communicated the transmission and hijacking hypothesis with just New York and the North American Aerospace Defense Command's (NORAD) Northeast Air Defense Sector (NEADS) in Rome, New York at this point, which was shortly before 9:00 a.m.
+At 9:08, Indianapolis Center contacted Langley Air Force Base and the West Virginia State Police to look for a presumed crash site and organize a search and rescue mission.
+The relevant regional FAA Center was informed of a presumed crash in Ohio or West Virginia a minute later, at 9:09.

-The FAA was aware at this point there was an emergency on board the airplane.
-After learning of a second hijacking involving an American Airlines aircraft and the hijacking of a United Airlines jet, American Airlines' executive vice president Gerard Arpey ordered a nationwide ground stop for the airline.
+At 09:24, FAA headquarters became aware there was an emergency on board the airplane, but not a hijacking.
+After learning of United Airlines Flight 175's hijacking and deciding a second hijacking involving an American Airlines aircraft was probable, American Airlines' executive vice president Gerard Arpey ordered a nationwide ground stop for the airline.
 For several minutes, Indianapolis Air Route Traffic Control Center and dispatchers for American Airlines made several failed attempts to contact the hijacked airliner, giving up just as Flight 175 flew into the World Trade Center's South Tower at 09:03.

 The plane had been flying over an area of limited radar coverage at the time of its hijacking.
 With air controllers unable to contact the flight by radio, an Indianapolis official declared that it had possibly crashed at 09:09, twenty-eight minutes before it actually did.
-Sometime between 09:17 and 09:22, Hanjour broadcast a deceptive announcement via the cabin's public address system, advising those aboard that the plane was being hijacked and that their best chance of survival was by not resisting.
-This tactic was used on Flight 11 and on Flight 93 with the aim of deceiving the passengers and crew into believing the plan was to land the plane after securing a ransom; in both cases, however, the terrorists’ understanding of the internal communication systems used aboard aircraft was evidently not as good as Hanjour's, as they keyed the wrong microphone and broadcast their message to the ground instead.
-No passengers aboard Flight 11 reported hearing any intercom messages.
+Sometime between 09:17 and 09:22, Hanjour broadcast a deceptive announcement via the cabin's public address system, advising those aboard that the plane was being hijacked, that they were returning to the airport, and that their best chance of survival was by not resisting.

+This tactic was also used on Flight 11 and on Flight 93 (and presumably Flight 175) with the aim to deliberately deceive the passengers and crew into believing the hijackers plan was to land the plane after securing a ransom; in both cases, however, the terrorists' understanding of the internal communication systems used aboard aircraft was evidently not as good as Hanjour's, as they keyed the wrong microphone and broadcast their message to the ground instead.
+No passengers aboard Flight 77 reported hearing any intercom messages.